FlorianSp2000/behavior-transformer-for-robotic-manipulation/README.md

 |:---:|:---:|:---:|:---:|
 | ![BeT Rollout](./media/eval_bet.gif) | ![BeT (30k) Rollout](./media/eval_bet_st30k.gif) | ![VQ-BeT Rollout](./media/eval_vqbet.gif) | ![Diffusion Policy Rollout](./media/eval_diffusion.gif) |

-All those models apart from BeT (30k) were trained using the the training script [`lerobot/scripts/train.py`](https://github.com/FlorianSp2000/lerobot/tree/bet-integration/src/lerobot/scripts/train.py).
+All those models apart from BeT (30k) were trained using the training script [`lerobot/scripts/train.py`](https://github.com/FlorianSp2000/lerobot/tree/bet-integration/src/lerobot/scripts/train.py).
 Interestingly, when training the BeT model using our [`train.ipynb`](train.ipynb) the performance becomes notably better.
 The largest (known) difference should come from the different learning rate (schedule).
-Our training code used Adam with constant lr=1e-4 and a offset_loss_multiplier of 1000 while the training script was run with different offset_loss_multiplier values and learning rate 3e-4 with warm up phase and cosine schedule and weight decay.
+Our training code used Adam with constant lr=1e-4 and a offset_loss_multiplier of 1000 while the training script was run with different offset_loss_multiplier values and learning rate 3e-4 with warmup phase, cosine schedule and weight decay.

 In the following the results all refer to BeT (30k).

 ![Model Trajectories](./plots/model_trajectory_comparison.png)

-The kMeans clustering of our model in the PushT action space and its utilization when running a couple of batches through it:
+The k-means clustering of our model in the PushT action space and its utilization when running a couple of batches through it:

 ![Model Trajectories](./plots/model_clustering.png)